Updated February 2020

-Update 2019 for Why Choose a Water-Based Deck Stain
+Why Choose a Water-Based Deck Stain in 2020

 When it comes to choosing a deck stain there are a lot of things to consider like how well it is going to protect the deck and what the final finish might look like.
-In general, there are two basic types of deck stains, oil based and water based.
-Some people have their preference.
+In general, there are two basic types of deck stains, oil-based and water-based.
+Some people have a preference.
 For example, oil-based stains have been around the longest so many consumers trust that type of stain.
 However, with more recent concerns with our environment, many people have been looking in the way of a quality water-based deck stain.
 This may only be one reason why someone might choose a water-based deck stain.

 New groundbreaking technology has taken water-based deck stains to the top to compete with, and in some cases outperform oil-based stains.
 In addition to being eco-friendly, water-based deck stains like Defy Extreme utilize nanoparticle technology combined with high-grade resins to block the sun’s destructive UV rays preventing graying and fading.
 This is unheard of with a tinted wood finish and is a first in the stain industry.
 Water-based stains also prevent water penetration, which may lead to structural damage and costly repairs.
 In addition, a stain like Defy uses a zinc additive that naturally resists fungal growth preventing discoloration and wood decay.